VU-AppliedProgramming/example-project/README.md

 ### Prerequisites:

 - Ensure you have all dependencies installed.
 These are listed in a file named `requirements.txt`.
 You can install them using `pip install -r requirements.txt`.
-- Verify that both your front-end and back-end Flask servers have the necessary imports. (you can find teh import at the very top of the 2 py files)

 ### Starting the servers: